scholarships

 You must have some work or voluntary experience relevant to your chosen course but we do not require a minimum number of hours or years of experience.

-If you are shortlisted you will be interviewed in Beirut, Amman or Ramallah in February/March 2024.
+If you are shortlisted you will be interviewed in Beirut, Amman or Ramallah in March 2025.
 Syrian and Gazan candidates will be interviewed online.

 Please see our scholarships timetable for further details about when you should expect to receive an update on your application.
 Updates will be sent via email.
 Please ensure that you also check your junk mail.